 However, there are a number of issues with that line of thinking;

-- We are at risk of cognitive dissonance which means once we have made our decision, we unconsciously cherry pick only evidence to support our decision while discounting any evidence to the contrary.
+- We are at risk of cognitive dissonance which means once we have made our decision, we unconsciously cherry-pick only evidence to support our decision while discounting any evidence to the contrary.
 No matter how educated and informed we are, we are all susceptible to cognitive dissonance in our lives.

 - While the company may be performing well right now, the creative, destructive nature of the capitalist system means that new competitors and new technologies are a constant threat to the company.
 Take for example General Electric (GE) the largest company in the world at one time has seen its share price drop 80% in just two years, between November 2016 and November 2018.
 It is incredibly difficult to predict the fortunes (both good or bad) of any one company.

 - Even if the company performs well, there is no guarantee that the stock price will match the performance.
-If we look back 50 years ago to the early 1970s, we can see that the fashionable stocks at that time were companies like McDonalds and Coca Cola. (similar to how people perceive tech companies today).
+If we look back 50 years ago to the early 1970s, we can see that the fashionable stocks at that time were companies like McDonald's and Coca-Cola. (similar to how people perceive tech companies today).
 These seemed to be great stocks to buy irrespective of the current price – they were always destined to increase their stock price.
 This all came to a shuddering halt after 1972.
 A person who had bought into Coca Cola 1972 would not have seen a return for over a decade.
-They would have also had to falls in the stock of 50% (from March 1973 to March 1975).
+They would have also had to fall in the stock of 50% (from March 1973 to March 1975).

 The bottom line is that you are taking far more risk than you should.
-If you continue to retain the shares after they vest you are taking on significant single stock risk.
+If you continue to retain the shares after they vest you are taking on a significant single stock risk.
 This is compounded by the fact that you are already invested in the company by being employed by them – if anything happens you don’t want to be “all in” – think Anglo Irish Bank, AIB, BOI etc.

 The advice is often to sell the stock as it vests, pay the tax and use the funds to invest in global equities (the current available stock universe is roughly 11,000 stocks worldwide) or repay debt (a guaranteed return).